sgharms/twitter-exporter/README.md

 ACCESS_TOKEN_SECRET
 ```

-So in my case I do `source secrets && ./twitter_rm.py`.
+So in my case I do `source secrets && PYTHONUNBUFFERED=1 ./twitter_rm.py |tee deletions.log`.

+The code after the `&&` just makes the logging faster and stores it to a logfile.
+A plain
+old `./twitter_rm.py` would work too.